 (as approved by the ECE Committee on Sustainable Energy at its Twenty Second-Session, November 2013)

-***Available in Arabic, English, French, Spanish and Russian - to be issued in Chinese***
+***Available in Arabic, English, French, Spanish, Russian, Chinese and Thai***

 This publication contains the text of the United Nations Framework Classification for Fossil Energy and Mineral Reserves and Resources 2009 (UNFC-2009) and the specifications for its application.
 UNFC-2009 is a universally acceptable and internationally applicable scheme for the classification and reporting of fossil energy and mineral reserves and resources and is currently the only classification in the world to do so.
 As with extractive activities, UNFC-2009 reflects conditions in the economic and social domain, including markets and government framework conditions, technological and industrial maturity and the ever present uncertainties.
 It provides a single framework on which to build international energy and mineral studies, analyze government resource management policies, plan industrial processes and allocate capital efficiently.